-Fill each muffin paper cup up to 3.4 their level with the muffin batter.
+Fill each muffin paper cup up to 3/4 of its level with the muffin batter.
 Add the extra pieces of crushed Oreo on top of each muffin to decorate.

-Bake in the center rack of the oven for 2o – 30 minutes or until a toothpick inserted in the center comes out clean.
+Bake in the center rack of the oven for 20 to 30 minutes or until a toothpick inserted in the center comes out clean.

 Store the Oreo muffins in an airtight box at room temperature for up to 4 days.

-These chocolate muffins with Oreo freeze very well too.
+These chocolate muffins with Oreo also freeze very well.
 Freeze individually and thaw at room temperature the day before.

 Frequently Asked Questions

 Absolutely!
 I recommend not adding the extra crushed Oreo on top of the muffin before baking.